Stephen C.

 Courses Taught

-At John Jay College, I have taught in the History Department, the Humanities and Justice Studies Program, and the Honors Program, including the following courses:
+At John Jay College, Professor Russell has taught in the History Department, the Humanities and Justice Studies Program, and the Honors Program, including the following courses:

 HIS 106 Historical Perspectives on Justice and Inequality.